Steve Geltz: Tampa Bay Rays

 Before the 2013 season, the Angels traded Geltz to the Tampa Bay Rays for pitcher Dane De La Rosa.
 Geltz spent all of 2013 in the International League with the Durham Bulls.

 In May 2014, Geltz received a 50-game suspension without pay after testing positive for a drug of abuse for the second time in his career in violation of the Minor League Drug Prevention and Treatment Program.
 The positive test was a result of recreational marijuana use during the offseason.

 Geltz pitched his first full Major League season in 2015.
 On April 14, Geltz faced four Toronto Blue Jays batters and got four outs for his first Major League win.
 On April 22 against the Boston Red Sox, Geltz picked up his first save in the Major Leagues.
 Geltz set a Rays franchise record later in the season by retiring 32 batters in a row.
 He lost the streak on June 24 by allowing an extra-inning single to Ezequiel Carrera.

-Milwaukee Brewers
+Los Angeles Dodgers

 Geltz was claimed off waivers by the Milwaukee Brewers on November 28, 2016.
-He was outrighted to the minors on December 3 and elected to become a free agent the following day.
+He was removed from the 40-man roster and sent outright to the Triple-A Nashville Sounds to the minors on December 3, but rejected the assignment and elected free agency.

-Los Angeles Dodgers

-Geltz signed with the Los Angeles Dodgers in 2017 and was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
-In 23 games he was 2–2 with a 2.67 ERA.
+On January 3, 2017, Geltz signed a minor league contract with the Los Angeles Dodgers organization.
+He was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
+In 23 games, he was 2–2 with a 2.67 ERA.
+He elected free agency following the season on November 6.

 Philadelphia Phillies

-On January 2, 2018, Geltz signed a minor league deal with the Philadelphia Phillies.
-Before the 2018 season, he was suspended 100 games for his third positive test for a drug of abuse.
-Geltz was released by the organization on August 15, 2018.
+On January 2, 2018, Geltz signed a minor league contract with the Philadelphia Phillies.
+Before the season, he was suspended 100 games for his third positive test for a drug of abuse.
+Geltz was released by the organization on August 15.